HansonKyle/before-existance/README.md

 # Versions:
 Latest GUI version of the game can be found in the master and Iteration-4-Final branches.

-Master branch: Latest version of code (iteration 4)
+master: Latest version of code (iteration 4)
 Iteration-1-Final: Console version of the game only
 Iteration-2-Final: First version of GUI
 Iteration-3-Final: Same as iteration 2 with bug fixes and more documentation
 Iteration-4-Final: Final submission of code.
 Same as iteration 3 with more documentation

 # Setup: